jack-champagne/raspi-eduroam/raspi-eduroam.md

 ```

 #### **Handy script**:
-that will try and do that for you.
-You can get this on your computer by doing
+You can get this on your computer by doing:

 ```bash
 git clone https://github.com/jack-champagne/raspi-eduroam/raspi-eduroam.git